Postleaf/postleaf/README.md

 This guide assumes you're installing Postleaf locally for development purposes.
 Please make sure the following dependencies are installed on your system before continuing:

-- Node 7 (not tested and not likely to work properly on lower versions)
+- Node 7 (lower versions have not been tested and are not supported)
 - npm
 - Git
 - SQLite 3